Simple steps for breathing easier after surgery

-When you breathe in, your body warms and humidifies the air, and mucus traps dirt and germs.
+When you breathe in, your body warms and moistens the air, and mucus traps dirt and germs.
 The cilia (hair-like projections lining your airways) sweep dirt and germs toward your mouth, where they can be eliminated.
 General anesthesia and the endotracheal tube inserted in your throat during surgery can cause the normal secretions in your airways to thicken or dry up, preventing the cilia from doing their job.
-Follow the steps below to help prevent germy mucus from collecting in your airways and causing pneumonia.

-- When you are awake, use your incentive spirometer 10 times every hour.
+Incentive spirometer.
+When awake, use your incentive spirometer 10 times every hour.
 Your nurse will show you how.